diodemesa/mini-loan-app/README.md

 ## Mini Aspire

-* As a user, I can login on the system
+* As a user, I can login on the system - DONE
-* As a business owner, I can submit a loan application
+* As a business owner, I can submit a loan application - DONE
-* As a business owner, I can submit repayments
+* As a business owner, I can submit repayments - DONE
-* As an approver, I can view all loan applications
+* As an approver, I can view all loan applications - DONE
-* As an approver, I can approve/reject loan applications
+* As an approver, I can approve/reject loan applications - DONE

-* As a business owner, I can view a loan application and my repayments for it
+* As a business owner, I can view a loan application and my repayments for it - DONE
-* As a business owner, I can view all my loan applications
+* As a business owner, I can view all my loan applications - DONE

 ## Installation